-During those 3 or 6 years, you’ll have a U.S. address, a social security number, and the right to make the most of your income.
+During those 3 or 6 years, you’ll have a US address, a social security number, and the right to make the most of your income.

 This means you are likely going to be making 6 figures or very high 5 figures.

 If new to the country, it can be very confusing on what to do first or what to sign up for.
 It’s possible to waste a lot of time trying to figure things out.

-It’s especially important if you are coming from a country with a financial system different from the U.S.
+It’s especially important if you are coming from a country with a financial system different from the US.

-I discuss some of the common workplace benefits, like HSA accounts, retirement vehicles, legal help etc. which are available to everyone.
+I discuss some of the common workplace benefits, like FSA accounts, retirement vehicles, legal help, etc. which are available to everyone.

-There are certain things you want to do to ensure that you not only keep your job, but that you also thrive and succeed.
+There are certain things you want to do to ensure that you not only keep your job but that you also thrive and succeed.
 I discuss a few of these items, including how to relate to your boss and other people in the company.

-It will also be vital in helping you make connections that are so key to not only good mental health, but your overall wellbeing.
+It will also be vital in helping you make connections that are key to not only good mental health but your overall well-being.

 It’s a lot easier to mix with people from your background especially when you are starting out.
-But it’s key to know the local community and become a part of your neighborhood.

 We fear what we don’t understand, and we sometimes discriminate against those we don’t know.
 Hence, it’s important to become a part of your local community to help mitigate some of these issues.

 I’ll be addressing more of this in future posts, but in the meantime, grab this free resource for yourself and get started right away.

 When you start a new job on a work visa, like H-1B, there are some key things you should do to ensure financial success.
-In this post, I’m providing a free resource that addresses the top things to do to ensure a great financial start in your new job.
+In this post, I’m providing a free resource (eBook) that addresses the top things to do to ensure a great financial start in your new job.